domain-protect/domain-protect-deploy/docs/REPO.md

 * the variable would otherwise require double quotes, e.g. a list with string elements

 ## Update deploy.yml
-* remove unwanted environment variables, for example if you plan to add optional features later (recommended), delete these lines in the initial the `env` block at the start of [workflow](../.github/workflows/deploy.yml)
+* remove unwanted environment variables, for example if you plan to add optional features later (recommended), delete these lines in the initial `env` block at the start of [workflow](../.github/workflows/deploy.yml)
 ```
 TF_VAR_cloudflare: true
 TF_VAR_cf_api_key: ${{ secrets.CF_API_KEY }}